 My first step after bring my next computer home will be to partition it, using gParted or some other free partition editor.
 I’m a long time believer in extensive partitioning, so I will probably have separate partitions for root, /tmp, /usr, /var and /home for increased security and ease of recovery in the event of hard drive failure.
 The trade off is that I may have to adjust the size of some partitions occasionally, but with gParted that is a straightforward enough operation.

-Installing a distribution
+Next Page: Installing a Distro

 Right now, I’m using Debian on my main workstation and Fedora on my main laptop.
 I use Debian because of my long familiarity with it and because stability is what I want in a workstation.
 By contrast, I use Fedora to keep me in touch with RPM-based package management and because many innovations in GNU/Linux generally appear in Fedora first.